trungk18/trungk18.github.io/_posts/2019-06-10-angular-form-array-validate-at-least-one-checkbox-was-selected.md

 tags: angular typescript
 ---

-TL;DR

-1. I prefer to use FormGroup to populate the list of checkbox
-2. Write a custom validator for check at least one checkbox was selected
+TL;DR - I prefer to use FormGroup to populate the list of checkbox.
+For checking at least one checkbox was selected, write a custom validator.

-3. Working example
+## Working example

 <iframe class="iframe-full-w" src="https://stackblitz.com/edit/angular-validate-at-least-one-checkbox-was-selected?embed=1&file=src/app/app.component.html&view=preview"></iframe>